What you will learn

 There are a number of required workshops and garments to be produced as a part of the learning process.

-There are three books used for learning the method, each with an increasing level of difficulty.
+There are three courses used for learning the method, each with an increasing level of difficulty.

 Throughout the course you will learn to draft the following.

 - Basic pattern blocks for tops, skirts and pants

 - How to adjust the blocks for a perfect fit.